Popolishka1/WeakSegNet/README.md

 - Compare performance with a **fully-supervised method** and conduct an **ablation study** on key hyperparameters

 ### Extension
-In addition, we will explorethe following research questions to enhance the project:
+In addition, we will explore the following research questions to enhance the project:
-- How do different forms of weak supervision impact segmentation performance?
+- What are the key limitations of pseudo mask generation in WSSS, and how can foundation models help overcome them?
 - Conduct controlled experiments to evaluate the segmentation quality under weak labels

 ## Dataset